The Nuclear Star Cluster of M 74: a fossil record of the very early stages of a star-forming galaxy: Methods

 \subsubsection{Application of C2D to M~74}

+This work analyzes the stellar populations of M~74’s NSC and compares them with those of the host galaxy.
+Because the NSC is unresolved, its light was measured within a PSF aperture, while the surrounding galaxy was spatially resolved using the full capabilities of the IFS data.
+This enables a direct comparison between the NSC and its immediate environment, placing its formation in the context of the host galaxy.
+We adopt C2D over other spectrophotometric decomposition codes (e.g., BUDDI, \citealt{Johnston2017}, see also Sect.~\ref{sec:intro}), because it uniquely preserves both spectral and spatial information for each component.
+This allows us not only to subtract the PSF-weighted NSC light but also map the host-galaxy properties, fully exploiting the spatial information from IFS.

-For this work, we adapted C2D and GASP2D to include the following three components: a NSC, a bulge and a disk.
+For this work, we adapted C2D and GASP2D to include the following three components: an NSC, a bulge and a disk.
 This choice was, on the one hand, motivated by the fact that this galaxy was fitted with a bulge and a disk by \citet{Salo2015} as part of the S$^4$G sample \citep{Sheth2010}.
 On the other hand, we are mostly interested in the NSC, which is not spatially resolved in MUSE data as its size is smaller than the PSF size (Sect.~\ref{sub:galaxy_nsc}).
 Its light is spread by the PSF in a larger region than its size, and we follow other studies modeling the NSC as a PSF to disentangle its spectra from the galaxy spectra \citep[e.g.,][]{Johnston2020, Fahrion2021}.
+We fitted the NSC using the Moffat function from the PSF modeling in \citeauthor{Emsellem2022} (\citeyear{Emsellem2022}, see Sect.~\ref{sec:obs} for more details).
+While we adopted a FWHM of 0.6~arcsec (three MUSE spaxels), we tested that the results were not affected by variations of $\pm 0.2$~arcsec (one spaxel).
+To test this, we repeated the full decomposition and spectral-fitting process with a FWHM of 0.4 and 0.8~arcsec, finding that the differences in the NSC stellar populations were negligible.
+The FWHM and the power index (2.8, see Sect.~\ref{sec:obs}) of the Moffat function were fixed in the fitting process, while the PSF (NSC) central intensity was kept free and fitted.